asyrul21/reso-ui/README.md

 1. ImageContainer and Image are now combined to form 1 component: Image

-2. BannerImageContainer were removed, replaced with Banner
+2. BannerImageContainer were removed, replaced with Hero

 3. Flex Container now have Margins and Padding props